 Will any special steps be taken for hotel room check-in?

-At this time, guests will be required to show proof of vaccination on check-in to the hotel.
+Local requirements and measures may change.
+At this time, we understand guests will be required to show proof of vaccination, proof of recovery OR a negative PCR test on check-in to the hotel.
 Registration on arrival will be done via electronic tablet and disinfected between guests.
 A door seal will be placed on all guest rooms to indicate that sanitization has been completed.

 What happens if I test positive for COVID when I’m attending IETF 113?

-If you receive a positive test result or suspect that you are positive for COVID-19, please return to your hotel room and contact the designated COVID Officer.
-There are official procedures and support in place for the city of Vienna that the designated COVID Officer will assist you with.
+If you receive a positive test result or suspect that you are positive for COVID-19, please return to your hotel room and contact our COVID Officer, or contact the Secretariat at email@example.com.
+There are official procedures (including in-room quarantine) and support in place for the city of Vienna that the designated COVID Officer will assist you with.
 The Vienna government provides more information on the current process and support for suspected COVID-19 cases.